devleaks/storyrevealerjs/README-yaml.md

 animate your content.
 (Anything plugin is so generic that you can really stick anything in a slide' section)

-It also uses some JS libraries like animate.js, mustache, d3 (request and selection).
+It also uses some javascript libraries like animate.js, mustache, d3 (request and selection).

 Storyrevealer just started, so expect documentation, tests, and more examples in the following weeks.

 Pierre M. - December 2017

-# IMPORTANT

-After completing a JSON-based basic framework (that works) I now rewrite this very same README using YAML rather than JSON.

-While JSON is easier to generate (and has better support to be generated) from computer program, Yaml is simpler to read and write for casual users.

-Did you know that Yaml is formally a "[superset](http://yaml.org/spec/1.2/spec.html#id2759572)" of JSON?

-JSON Data File Format
+YAML Data File Format
 ---------------------

-The JSON datafile handled by Storyrevealer may contain either
+The YAML datafile handled by Storyrevealer may contain either

 -   a single story, or

 -   a collection of stories, called a newspaper.

+In YAML, **identation is important**, as it reflects the "structure" of the document.

 ### Newspaper

 A newspaper is made of an optional cover page and Stories.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-{
-    "cover": {{page}},
+cover: {{page}},
-    "stories": [ {{story-element}}+ ]
+stories: [ {{story-element}}+ ]
-}
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The newspaper’s cover page is a regular, additional page.